InsertGNN: Can Graph Neural Networks Outperform Humans in TOEFL Sentence Insertion Problem?: Experiment

-We further evaluate InsertGNN using cross-domain learning.
-Models are first trained on the arXiv dataset (source domain) with a validation splitting ratio of 0.05 and then directly tested on the TOEFL dataset (target domain).
-InsertGNN still stands out with an accuracy of 39.1$\%$ (see Table \ref{arxiv}).
+\paragraph{From ArXiv to TOEFL.} We further evaluate InsertGNN using cross-domain learning.
+Specifically, models are first trained on the arXiv dataset (source domain) with a validation splitting ratio of 0.05 and then directly tested on the TOEFL dataset (target domain).
+InsertGNN still stands out with an accuracy of 39.1$\%$ (see Table~\ref {arxiv}), outperforming all baselines except ChatGPT-3.5.

-The TOEFL accuracy is lower, because the contents of two datasets are slightly different.
-ArXiv abstracts are a brief summarization and therefore very condensed.
+Moreover, the accuracy in TOEFL is generally lower than in arXiv because the contents of the two datasets are slightly different.
+ArXiv abstracts are a brief summarization and, therefore, very condensed.
 In contrast, the TOEFL paragraphs are an expanded narrative of a sub-point or a detailed explanation, which is more elaborate with a stronger inner logic.
-This manner of writing causes a decrease in accuracy when models are in cross-domain.
+This manner of writing causes a decrease in accuracy when models are cross-domain.